-The Mayor of the District of Columbia (the Mayor) has broad authority to enter private property for the purposes of examining the premises to prevent the spread of communicable disease as well as investigate habitability and sanitary conditions.
-Constitutional principles found in the Fourth, Fifth, and Fourteenth Amendments must be followed; however, when public health concerns are being addressed, particularly in emergency situations, the constitutional restraints are narrowed.
+The Mayor has broad authority to enter private property for the purposes of examining the premises to prevent the spread of communicable disease as well as investigate habitability and sanitary conditions.
+Constitutional principles found in the Fourth, Fifth, and Fourteenth Amendments must be followed.
+When public health concerns are being addressed, particularly in emergency situations, however, constitutional restraints are less stringent.
 The Mayor and the Mayor’s agents may take reasonable actions to investigate, examine, search, seize, abate, or destroy private property that may harm the public’s health, with just compensation concerns addressed after the need for such actions has ended.
-Preventing foodborne illness outbreaks through inspections and other regulatory actions is a significant public health function performed by the Department of Health (DC Health).
+Preventing foodborne illness outbreaks through inspections and other regulating actions is a significant public health function performed by DC Health.

 9.2 Constitutional Considerations